-A benefit of using an outside vendor for some or all marketing research is objectivity and experience.
+A benefit of using an outside vendor for marketing research is objectivity and experience.
 But over time this can be dulled or lost.
 Partners may adopt too much of the client’s thinking.
 They might begin to anticipate needs and wants and deliver what the client wants to hear instead of an objective position or insights.

 If the research conducted is only validating the current situation and what you already know or if a business leader finds the research is not providing new ideas or insights, there might be a need to look for a fresh approach, a new partner.

-Peaks and Valleys instead of a smooth upward trend
+Peaks and valleys instead of a smooth upward trend

 Marketing research helps organizations remove as much of the unknown as possible from a specific topic.
 This might come in the form of pricing strategy, messaging, audience adoption, etc. Gaining insights into market conditions and consumer behaviors improves forecasting and builds strategies that will have considered the positive and negative impacts of a plan.
 The result is a more predictable growth plan for an organization.

 While marketing research can provide a granular understanding, if the research is not well designed or does not use the proper methodology, the insights will not align with the strategy or business plan.
 If the strategy uses the research, but the results are wildly different from what the research predicted, it may be time to re-evaluate and employ outside help.
 A research consultancy can investigate the research approach and design to understand the misses and suggest an approach that is better aligned to the research efforts.

 We have research (but no one uses it)